 Why am I having this ultrasound examination?

-The renal artery ultrasound is a non-invasive method of checking the arteries that supply blood to your kidneys.
+The mesenteric artery scan is a non-invasive method of checking the arteries that supply blood to your intestine.
 Your doctor has requested this examination because you may have one or more of the following presentations:

-- previous surgical or endovascular treatment for renal artery
+- previous surgery or endovascular treatment (stent or angioplasty) of the mesenteric artery

-What veins will be checked in this examination?
+What arteries will be checked in this examination?

 - Renal Artery

 - Superior Mesenteric Artery

 Because the arteries in your abdomen lie underneath the large intestine (bowel), dietary preparation is required for this examination.
 The purpose of this is to reduce gas in the bowel which can interfere with adequate penetration of ultrasound to the depth of the arteries.
 This preparation will be explained to you in more detail when you are making your appointment and will vary depending on whether or not you have diabetes.